siudeks/siudeks.github.io/content/project-management/_index.md

   - As the first activity at the morning the team prepare list of items to be presented for show & tell:
     - each team member, having assigned a ticket on the spring backlog, describes on a special Team channel what is the ticket, how to present them, and if it is major or minor change
     - the person, who will present S & T later on at the evening, collects all description, groups them to 'Major' and 'Minor' and tests scenarios on an environment (SIT or STG)
-- Every Thursday morning we (as dev team) are reviewing list of **READY_FOR_ESTIMATION** items from Product Team backlog and commenting what we what is unclear and should be discussed on PBR session.
-We are reviewing from top to down (with assumption they are already prioritized)  If the list is longer then out time-box, we areview as much as we can commenting with questions.
+- Every Thursday morning we (as dev team) are reviewing list of **READY_FOR_ESTIMATION** items from Product Team backlog and commenting what is unclear and should be discussed on PBR session.
+We are reviewing from top to bottom (with assumption they are already prioritized).
+If the list is longer than our time-box, we review as much as we can commenting with questions.
 The meeting is called 'Pre-PBR session'.
 - Every Thursday evening dev team and product team are invited to PBR session, where all items are reviewed from top to down according their priority.
 Each bug / user story (hereafter: US) is reviewed, Product team shortly explain  background, assumptions and - the most important - Acceptance Criteria (hereafter: AC).
 At that point we are discussing comments form PBR and any other question which need to be clarify so later on we can estimate such bugs / USs.
 - Every Friday morning dev team is reviewing already discussed list of **READY_FOR_ESTIMATION** product backlog items (hereafter: PBI) and estimating them.
 Each estimated item is moved from **READY_FOR_ESTIMATION** to **ESTIMATED_BY_DEV** so that Product Owner later on can review them ind move from **ESTIMATED_BY_DEV** to **SPRINT_CANDIDATES** and apply desired priority.